firasastwani/Micro-Blog-Platform-personal/README.md

 Harley Guan: Implemented final version of hashtag search and comment, implemented prototype of post in homepage.

 Alexander Zakirov: Corrected order of posts in Profile/Home pages.
 Database troubleshooting.
 Recorded demo video.

+Firas Astwani: Implemented bookmark service, like service, follow service, and people service as well as the corresponding controllers.